Strangemother/project-conceptnet-graphing/docs/writes/modules.md

 A module receiving incomplete or finished graphs from a temporal input or other modules and return the best fit result for all other given results.

 Consider a sentence "I own a cat".
-It's broken intro graph constituents a context of the sentence is applied to memory.
+It's broken into graph constituents and a context of the sentence is applied to memory.
 The reasoning module accepts the initial phase of the sentence.
 This is potentially the primary data graphs and meta data such as tokenization or another form of _initial_.

 Applying another sentence "I don't like cats" will instigate a weight reasoning and abstraction from the second set of graphs.
 With the competing sentences the reasoning module calls upon other modules for additional weighting.